 Popular attractions include water parks, campgrounds, amusement parks, hiking trails, biking trails, and beautiful shorefront locations.
 You might also opt for exciting boat tours down the Wisconsin River, hike the trails, or visit the famous gorge.
 It's one of the best kid-friendly towns in the state and also makes for a romantic getaway for couples.

 Wisconsin Dells is surrounded by nature and has several sites where you can camp for the entire duration of your stay.
 Or, you can book one of the many hotels, condos, vacation homes, motels, and waterfront resorts littered across the town.
 With the Wisconsin River close by and abundance of waterparks in the city, you won't run out of things to do here.
-If you're looking for somewhere to stay during the summer or winter, consider some of these cabins.

 Tour The Harley-Davidson Museum